-Anita Bhattacharyya, PhD, is a senior scientist at the Waisman Center.
+Anita Bhattacharyya, PhD, is an assistant professor of Cell and Regenerative Biology and a principal investigator at the Waisman Center.
 She uses human stem cells to gain insight into early brain development in Down syndrome and Fragile X syndrome.
 Using neural stem cells with trisomy 21 or the Fragile X mutation, she studies the development of the cerebral cortex.

 Anita Bhattacharyya’s lab examines how brain development is altered in developmental disorders characterized by intellectual impairment.
 The cerebral cortex is the most complex area of the brain and is responsible for functions unique to humans, such as language and abstract thought.
 Problems in any of the crucial cerebral cortex formation steps can lead to intellectual impairment.